 Wake up to reality.
 We are all human beings and according to the book you loathe we are all sinners.
 That puts all of us on a level playing field and leaves us in need of a solution to abolish sin in all our lives.
 It is sin, not religion, that reeks irrespective of what form it might take.
 Your conscience will tell you that, but your prejudice will probably reject it.

 is that God views sin on a much higher plane than you and I. He is infinite and perfect and we are finite and imperfect.
 Our judgment is flawed and his is perfect and without any flaw of any kind.
 We think there are big sins and small sins but God sees sin as it really is, and all of it stinks to him and is disgusting and unacceptable.
 God doesn't mete out punishment indiscriminately.
 He does not act arbitrarily.
 Everything he does is perfect because perfection cannot be altered, and so his works are perfect as he is.
-Why would God send anyone to Hell or the lake of fire?
-The answer is simple.
-He made a way of escape by allowing his Son to be lied about, abused, crucified, and killed in the place of undeserving sinners like us.
-Since he made the way of escape simple faith; it is inexcusable for anyone to reject this amazing sacrifice on their behalf.
-So, in essence, God never sends anyone to eternal punishment.
-People choose to reject his mercy that is extended to them or they receive his gracious gift of salvation.
-You are of the first group at

-or the other.
+You will lead your children to become bitter or better.
+Your association or disassociation with the one true and living God of the Bible will be the catalyst that turns them one way or the other.
 I highly recommend that you thoroughly consider what you believe and why you believe as you do and examine it in the light of objectivity rather than subjectivity.
 Further, I strongly suggest that you examine what you believe in the light of the possibility of eternity beyond this short lifetime.

 I can promise you that if you will be fair and just in your assessment and examine what I am saying carefully and research what I am saying fully, you will have a difficult time ever returning